petermarks12/roman-numeral-converter/README.md

 # roman-numeral-converter
-This is one of my ongoing project about Roman Numeral Converter
+This is one of my ongoing project about Roman Numeral Converter.
+I am planning to create this converter in HTML, CSS, and Javascript.

 ### Useful Resources